def1ant1/RusticUI/CONTRIBUTING.md

 Legacy Material UI sources now live under `archives/mui-packages/`.
 Each folder is a symlink back to the historical JavaScript snapshot so Rust-first contributors can trace provenance without reintroducing Node-centric build chains.
-When docs or tooling refer to a `mui-*` package, follow the `archives/` path—automation, TypeScript path aliases, and pnpm workspace definitions have all been updated to resolve through these archive mirrors.
+The pnpm workspace no longer indexes these directories, which keeps `pnpm -r` and Nx pipelines exclusively focused on the Rust-first crates and TypeScript bridges that still evolve.

+When docs or tooling refer to a `mui-*` package use the shared pnpm catalog entries instead of adding the directories back to the workspace.
+For example, `catalog:@mui/material` resolves to `archives/mui-packages/mui-material`, and `pnpm config list --json` exposes the full mapping for automation.
+Scripts that previously globbed through `archives/mui-packages/**` should prefer the catalog map so they follow future archive relocations automatically.

-> **Tip for enterprise teams:** Keep custom scripts pointed at `archives/mui-packages/<package>` and
+> **Tip for enterprise teams:** Keep custom scripts pointed at `archives/mui-packages/<package>`
-> rely on the manifest contract described in `archives/README.md`.
-Doing so ensures internal CI/CD
+> via the catalog map and rely on the manifest contract described in `archives/README.md`.
+Doing so
-> runners pick up future archive reorganizations without manual edits.
+> ensures internal CI/CD runners pick up future archive reorganizations without manual edits.

 ### Component parity tracker